 Eelgrass beds are not present in or near the Northwest Slip, Berths 243-245, or the LA-2 ocean disposal site.
 Thus, these disposal sites are not discussed further in this section.
-Effects of the CSWH Expansion Area and the Eelgrass Habitat Area construction on eelgrass beds at Cabrillo Beach are discussed separately below.
+Effects of the CSWH Expansion Area and the Eelgrass Habitat Area-construction on eelgrass beds at Cabrillo Beach are discussed separately below.

 CSWH Expansion Area.
 Expansion of the CSWH would not affect existing eelgrass beds at Cabrillo Beach, which is located over 800 feet (244 m) to the west of the proposed work area, by removal or burial.
 Turbidity caused by fill and containment dike placement as well as deposition of suspended sediment on the plant surfaces could affect eelgrass by reducing light penetration and photosynthesis by the plants.
 The extent and duration of such effects would depend on water currents at the time of the work.
-However, because turbidity is not expected to extend beyond 300 feet of the disposal location it would be unlikely to adversely affect productivity of the eelgrass.
-Deposition of sediment on the eelgrass beds.
+However, because turbidity is not expected to extend beyond 300 feet (91 m) of the disposal location it would be unlikely to adversely affect productivity of the eelgrass.
+Deposition of sediment on the eelgrass would be low because much of the suspended sediment would settle out before reaching the eelgrass beds.
 These effects would occur only during construction with rapid recovery (a few months) of any plants damaged by the sediment.

 Eelgrass Habitat Area.
-Construction of the 40-acre (16-ha) Eelgrass Habitat Area in the CSWH would not affect the eelgrass beds at Cabrillo Beach by removal or burial because these beds are over 2,800 feet (853 m) to the west.
+Construction of the 40 Salt Marsh Pickleweed Wetland

+The small (0.042-acre-(16, 0.017-ha) Eelgrass Habitat Area in the CSWH would not affect the eelgrass beds at Cabrillo Beach by removal or burial because these beds are over 2,800 feet (853 m) to the west.
 Once the eelgrass beds have become established on the submerged fill, the area could provide nursery habitat for fish that are used by the California least tern.
-This would be a benefit to these species.
+This of pickleweed wetland in the Northwest Slip between the existing abandoned wharf and the shoreline would be permanently lost as a benefit to these species. result of wharf demolition and fill placement.